Need to know

 Another reason to go down?
 If handles are up, they're easier to grab and get into that cutlery drawer.

-3. It means fewer germs and smudges
+3. Fewer germs and smudges

 If you're handling handles, you're also avoiding touching the eating ends of cutlery, which has to be a good thing.

-"On a more benign level, your fingers could also leave smudges on the shiny blades of knives, which isn't a good look if you have guests over."
+And there's another reason to only handle the, er, handles, according to Ashley: "On a more benign level, your fingers could also leave smudges on the shiny blades of knives, which isn't a good look if you have guests over."

-Does cutlery wash better facing up?
+But doesn't cutlery wash better facing up?

 If you find the difference noticeable, it might be how you're stacking your cutlery – see our expert tips below for the best wash.